3. Stay on top of sales activities

 For example, a real estate business would have property listings and projects in multiple cities.
 This means, their system would contain enquiries for various regions.
 The auto-assign feature would direct all leads from region A to realtor 1, while those related to region B can go to realtor 2, and so on.

 Similarly, you can use workflows to automate mundane processes.

-For example, Doozer, a Freshworks CRM user, uses lead qualification workflow to automatically send an intro email with a Calendly link to prospects who share their contact info on their website form.
+For example, Doozer, a Freshsales user, uses lead qualification workflow to automatically send an intro email with a Calendly link to prospects who share their contact info on their website form.
 If a lead doesn’t respond, another workflow is triggered that automatically follows-up with them.

 Best of all, with an AI-powered CRM, you can schedule automated, yet personalized follow-ups at a time that best suits your recipients.

 “My biggest benefit of using a CRM is that it remembers my follow-ups which are weeks or months down the road.
 That happens a lot in real estate.

 I have clients with leases expiring in 6 months or needing to relocate before school starts.
 It’s a big advantage to have a reminder to come up with details about conversations from months earlier.